php-pds/composer-script-names_research/README.md

 Thus, this document recommends that script names MUST use all lower-case, with dashes (not colons or underscores) as word separators.

+## Review

+### Private Review

+None of the six private reviewers noted faults with the methodology.
+There were two observations regarding the data itself:

+- One reviewer observed how few packages use non-event scripts.
+Of 229662 packages, only 36521 (15%) define at least one non-event script.
+(This reviewer also opined that using `make` is a superior alternative to using a package manager to run scripts.)

+- One reviewer observed the increased attrition rate from the previous PDS publication (pds/skeleton).
+The prior attrition rate was 8.5%, whereas the rate here is 34.5%.

+There were two objections to the initial recommendation:

+- One reviewer objected to including `check` as the recommended script name for running two or more QA tools in sequence, due to its low absolute frequency (1899 uses out of 36521 script names, or about 5%).

+- One reviewer objected to using `MUST` regarding dashes as word separators in the naming convention.
+The reviewer felt `SHOULD` was more appropriate, in deference to the Symfony practice of using colons as separators in some cases.

+No other objections to the initial recommendation were raised by the private reviewers.

+Finally, the reviewers indicated some drafting errors, such as typos.

+### Public Review

+TBD.

+## Final Recommendation

+TBD.